jly36963/notes/general/computers/network-basics.md

     - contents
       - address (network ID/destination): IP address of destination
       - subnet (netmask): used to map destination address to the right network
-      - gateway (next hop): next IP address to which the packed is forwarded
+      - gateway (next hop): next IP address to which the packet is forwarded
       - interface: outgoing interface that accepts to the destination
       - metric: rating (lower is better) used to determine optimal path
   - default route